hema123kada/FUTURE_PE_01/prompts.md

 Tone: Warm, confident, welcoming, and professional Make it website-ready and conversion-focused.

-**Why This Prompt Works:**
+**✅ Why This Prompt Works:**
-- Clearly defines the business name and location
+- 📍 Clearly defines business name and location
-- Specifies exact sections needed (no vague instructions)
+- 📋 Specifies exact sections needed (no vague instructions)
-- Sets tone and target audience for better output
+- 🎯 Sets tone and target audience for better output
-- Word limits prevent overly long or short responses
+- 📏 Word limits prevent overly long or short responses

 ---

-## Prompt 2 — Services Page Copy
+## 💆‍♀️ Prompt 2 — Services Page Copy
-**Tool:** Claude AI
+**🤖 Tool:** Claude AI
-**Goal:** Generate 5 service descriptions with benefits, pricing, and CTAs for the salon services page
+**🎯 Goal:** Generate 5 service descriptions with benefits, pricing, and CTAs for the salon services page

-**Prompt:**
+**📝 Prompt:**
 You are a professional website copywriter.

 Write a Services page for "Glowup Studio", a premium salon